eea/sparql-client/docs/install.rst

 The `sparql-client` library is available from PyPI and has dependency on pycurl2, which also depends on libcurl
-In order to install sparql-client first you have to install libcurl, or you can build it from the sources following the instructions from
+In order to install sparql-client first you have to install libcurl >= 7.19.0, or you can build it from the sources following the instructions from

     http://curl.haxx.se/docs/install.html